Information about banned and challenged books, the reasons why and the role of libraries in preserving freedom of speech.

 -- John Berry, Iii, Library Journal, October 1999

 A book is challenged when an attempt is made to restrict it, usually to have it taken off the shelves of a school or public library.
-The motivation is usually to protect children from profanity, racism or sexual content present in the book.
+The motivation is usually to protect children from profanity, racism or sexual content.

 Banned in China (1931) for portraying animals and humans on the same level, "Animals should not use human language."